clhoultby/c3-last-titain/session_c3e3_slap_a_horse_so_hard_it_exploded.md

 ## Letter
 Aldrick receives a letter from Xaltor Navash requesting Aldrick attends him and brings trusted companions to the Glass Embassay, All three nations have a presence in the Embassy.
-Embassy resembles a fortifide mansion.
+Embassy resembles a fortified mansion.

-# Meting with Xaltor Nalvash in Glass Embassy
+# Meeting with Xaltor Nalvash in Glass Embassy
-Was in Omr to attebnd Nation joint project
+Was in Omr to attend National Joint Projects

 Secondary goal: missing people disappearing in the city for some months including the high profile member of the Thoum poltical elite